wwdz99/elastic-miner/README.md

 # xel_miner 0.5

 This is a prototype of a miner for solving XEL work packages.
 This was put together as a tool to learn more about AST parsing & interpreting and does not include all the functionality and optimizations that will be needed...it is still in the earliest stages of developement.
-This version includes the ElasticPL Crypto Functions; however, the funcational algos were not included as they aren't in openssl:
+This version includes the ElasticPL Crypto Functions; however, the following algos were not included as they aren't available directly in openssl:

 <ul>
 <li>SEPC_192R1</li>